Thank you for your interest in VASS! WE NEED YOU!

 RETURNING VOLUNTEERS : you can go straight to registering on Skiportal.
 If you need a reminder on how to fill in the registration system, watch this helpful video.

-NEW VOLUNTEERS: if you are new to volunteering with VASS, please take 5 minutes to read this page, as it will answer many questions and provide insight into the incredible journey you’re about to embark on.
 Watch the clip below to meet a VASS student.
 Focus not only on their abilities, as students and instructors come with a variety of abilities, but pay attention to their joyful smiles.
 The mountain is a place where we all come together to explore, learn, and share laughter.

 Matthew is on the Autism Spectrum.
-More children are being diagnosed with ASD, Autism Spectrum Disorder, and it is now estimated that 1 in 34 kids is diagnosed with ASD.
+More children are being diagnosed with ASD, Autism Spectrum Disorder, and it is now estimated that 1 in 34 kids are diagnosed with ASD.
 Unfortunately, many of these children don’t have the same opportunities as their peers growing up in amazing British Columbia.
 At VASS, we’re actively addressing this gap and making a significant impact.
-Your role as an instructor is crucial in teaching ski and snowboard lessons, with approximately 50% of our lessons catering to individuals with ASD.
+Your role as an instructor is crucial in teaching ski and snowboard lessons, with approximately 60% of our lessons catering to individuals with ASD.

 Your First Season with VASS: